mdb/mdb.github.io/source/blog/2017-06-05-concourse-git-resource.html.markdown

             - git --no-pager log
 ```

-But how can Concourse's `git-resource` functionality be leveraged to make and push commits to a repository?
+But how can Concourse's `git-resource` be leveraged to make and push commits to a repository?
 The following offers an example pipeline job executing a `put` on a modified git resource:

 ```yaml
 resources: